Memory Leak in onehost update

 Steps to reproduce:

 - Download test_update.sh and template.txt to an opennebula server

 - Execute test_update.sh as user oneadmin and pass a host ID as a single commandline parameter (e.g. "./test_update.sh 7")

 - Watch increasing amount of memory used by oned process while script executes 100 onehost update commands

 The bug was observed on a OpenNebula 4.10.2 installation.
 Running this script once increases memory usage by approx. 4MB on our server.
 Running it once per minute for 20 hosts means approx. 80MB memory leak / minute, which is a severe issue for our installation.

-#2 Updated by Michael Schmidt over 4 years ago
+#2 Updated by Michael Schmidt almost 5 years ago

 Have you been able to find the problem already and is there any chance of having a bugfix release of OpenNebula 4.12 for this?
 It's a pretty serious issue for us.
 If you need help investigating, we can try to debug the code ourselfes and submit a patch for the leak.